opendp/smartnoise-core-python/README.md

 Please let us know if you encounter a bug by [creating an issue](https://github.com/opendifferentialprivacy/whitenoise-core-python/issues).

-We appreciate all contributions.
-We welcome pull requests with bug-fixes without prior discussion.
+We appreciate all contributions and welcome pull requests with bug-fixes without prior discussion.

 If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
   - Sending a pull request (PR) without discussion might end up resulting in a rejected PR, because we may be taking the core in a different direction than you might be aware of.

+There is also a [contributing guide](contributing.md) for new developers.